GeometricCosmo/gb-leakage-cmb/README.md

 ![Version](https://img.shields.io/badge/version-v1.0.0-blue.svg)

-This repo adds one smooth, Gauss-Bonnet inspired transfer function T(k) to the primordial power spectrum.
-It suppresses small-scale power just enough to:
+This repo adds one smooth, Gauss‑Bonnet inspired transfer function `T(k)` to the primordial power spectrum.
+It suppresses small‑scale power just enough to:
 - Remove the ~3σ preference for extra smoothing in Planck/ACT/SPT data
 - Lower σ₈ by ~0.07 → brings weak lensing and clusters into agreement
 - Keep all the big successes of ΛCDM untouched

 ## Features
-- Drop-in patches for CLASS and CAMB
+- Drop‑in patches for CLASS and CAMB
-- Simulate a slice from the early universe, this paper show the smudge is not on the lense but its a feature?
+- Simulate a slice from the early universe; this paper shows the smudge is not on the lens but is a physical feature
-- Ready to run MontePython and Cobaya likelihoods (Big number Math)
+- Ready to run MontePython and Cobaya likelihoods
-- Full chains with Planck 2018 + ACT DR6 + SPT-3G (Or input your own values)
+- Full chains with Planck 2018 + ACT DR6 + SPT‑3G (or input your own values)
-- MIT license → grab it, break it, improve it
+- MIT license — grab it, break it, improve it

 Phenomenological Gauss–Bonnet braneworld leakage model for high‑ℓ CMB suppression.
 Includes CAMB/CLASS patches, MCMC scripts, and reproducible pipelines for Planck, ACT DR6, and SPT‑3G data.